0xVector/envoy-cache-ext/README.md

 The cache shard can be just smaller instances of the current cache class, only serving the part of the key space that hashed to a specific hash range.
 This could nicely lower the locking overhead, as multiple different keys can be served at the same time while still providing global caching.

+### Memory overhead

+The cache has some overhead when storing the response entries.
+This overhead is minimal - it only stores the key and a reference count in addition to the useful response data.
+The key could be eliminated by a more sophisticated solution which uses some other way to find the map entry when it is being evicted.

+Inflight entries have a bit bigger overhead, as they also store information about coalesced followers.

 ### Watermarking